Collective Action projects at the Basel Institute

 Some highlights of our current work are:

-- A five-year project with the Siemens Integrity Initiative that aims to make Collective Action a compliance norm.
+- A five-year project with the Siemens Integrity Initiative that supports our efforts to:

 - Support for various Collective Action initiatives around the world, including the Metals Technology Integrity Initiative and Banknote Ethics Initiative.